 He is a member of the American College of Cardiology, American Society of Echocardiography and the American Society of Nuclear Cardiology and is a founding member of the Syrian American Medical Society.

-Dr. Ghassan Abou-Alfa joined the Gastrointestinal Oncology Service at Memorial Sloan Kettering Cancer Center in New York back in 2001.
+Dr. Ghassan Abou-Alfa, MD, MBA joined the Gastrointestinal Oncology Service at Memorial Sloan Kettering Cancer Center in New York back in 2001.
 Dr. Abou-Alfa specializes in the treatment of gastrointestinal cancers and in particular, liver cancer.
 Dr. Abou-Alfa received his medical degree from the American University of Beirut, Lebanon, and completed his post-doctoral training at Yale University School of Medicine.
 He received his MBA from Columbia University.

 Dr. Abou-Alfa serves as the chair of the National Cancer Institute (NCI) Task Force for Hepatobiliary Cancers, the chair of the AIDS Malignancy Consortium (AMC) Non-AIDS Defining Malignancies (NADC) Liver/GI Task Force, and is the President-Elect for the International Society of Gastrointestinal Oncology.
 Dr. Abou-Alfa has lectured worldwide on the subject on gastrointestinal malignancies.
 He serves as the chair the medical/scientific board of the Cholangiocarcinoma Foundation and the Blue Faery Liver Foundation, and also serves on the National Medical Advisory Committee of the American Liver Foundation.